MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/rowversion-change-track.md

 To enable row version change tracking for a table, set the **Allow Row Version Change Tracking** property of the table to **Yes**.
 The table then gets a new system field of the **rowversion** type that's named **SysRowVersion**.

 > [!NOTE]
 > Before version 10.0.34, while row version change tracking functionality was in preview, the row version column was named **SysRowVersionNumber**.
 In version 10.0.34, the **SysRowVersionNumber** column was replaced with a new **SysRowVersion** column.
 The **SysRowVersionNumber** column is now obsolete.
 In version 10.0.39, it's removed from the metadata of out-of-box tables.
 Don't make any dependencies for the **SysRowVersionNumber** column.
+If your code has taken a dependency on the older SysRowVersionNumber column, you are required to remove the dependency and test 10.0.39 in your sandbox environment before upgrading your production instance to 10.0.39.

 ## Enable row version change tracking for data entities